 \section{Introduction}

-Here we investigate the frontier between quantum systems and classical stochastic systems.
+In this paper, we investigate the frontier between quantum and classical stochastic systems.
 On a fundamental level, stochasticity is not intrinsic to classical dynamics, it rather emerges due to the chaotic dynamics of many particle systems.
 In quantum mechanics, by contrast, genuine stochasticity appears as soon as measurement processes are included (wave function collapse).
-Even though the measurement process can be avoided in many different ways, for instance by including the measurement apparatus into the quantum system to be described, at some point, it has to pop up, if meaningful experimental results are to be discussed.
+Although the measurement process can be avoided in many different ways, for instance by including the measurement apparatus into the quantum system to be described, at some point, it has to pop up, if meaningful experimental results are to be discussed \cite{Schlosshauer05,Leggett05,Bassi13}.

 A gradual transition from quantum dynamics (deterministic and unitary) to (partially) stochastic processes is usually the subject of study in the theory of open quantum systems.
 In this case, information about the dynamics of the quantum system is leaking out into the environment, a process which may be seen as applying measurements continuously with low probabilities.

-The characterization of such Markovian processes has been established in Refs. \cite{SuMaJa61,GoKoSu76,Li76}, and is by now well established and used in countless applications.
+The characterization of such Markovian processes has been established in Refs.~\cite{SuMaJa61,GoKoSu76,Li76}, and is by now, well established~\cite{Breuer02} and used in countless applications.

 Recently, an alternative approach (to describe systems intermediate between quantum unitary and classical stochastic) has been proposed \cite{MontesBiswasGorin22}.
-There, we start from the classical stochastic process, and ask which are the (partially) quantum processes in its vicinity (quantum extensions).
-Surprisingly, this approach lead to processes which are close to classical (but still quantum, with low coherence -- measured by the L1-norm based measure introduced in \cite{BaCrPl14}).
-However, it shows macroscopic behavior that is different (even in the scaling exponents) as compared to the classical case.
+There, one starts from the classical stochastic process, and asks for the (partially) quantum processes (quantum extensions) in its vicinity.
+This approach leads to processes which are close to classical but still quantum.
+In other words, they operate with finite, but very low amounts of coherence, as measured by the L1-norm based measure introduced in \cite{BaCrPl14}).
+Surprisingly, however, these processes show macroscopic behavior that is different (even the scaling with system size) as compared to the classical mother process.